luccs271course-spring2018/lab7-linmaliakal/Answers.md

 # Answers
 - What is the purpose of the various auxiliary methods `populateList`, `populateFifoList`, and `ReverseLines.printReverse`?
+These different methods help make sure the tests can make changes to the stack depending on what needs to be changed about them, like printing in reverse.

 - Why do these methods need to have arguments, and how does the argument change from one recursive call to the next?